sobczi/Selenium-Gladiatus/README.md

   * Boosters (bot should buy new boosters under limit from auction house),
   * Sleep (turn sleep mode if user is AFK - didn't found any mouse-move during bot session),
   * Headless (run chrome in headless mode),
+  * Pack (pack gold - based on .txt file from download packages - on guild market),
+  * Training (train specified skill on end),
+  * Costume (take hades costume if used whole points),
   * Spent rubles (determine if bot should use rubles during his work e.g. loading new shops).
+  * Colours (specify which colours bot should extract/sell),
 * Buttons
   * Save all,
   * Download packages (goes to guild market and loads all items to .txt file for pack function).